Getting to Know Your Part D Plan’s Drug List

 What’s not covered by Part D

-There are certain medication categories that are excluded from coverage under Medicare Part D at all.
-These include:
+There are certain medication categories that are excluded from coverage under Medicare Part D. These include:

 - Drugs used for weight loss or weight gain